naelakh/Practica_1_SO/README.md

 ## 11. Notes

-the project was developed as part of an Operating Systems practice assignment focusing on automation, process control, and data visualization
+the project was developed as part of an Operating Systems practice assignment focusing on automation, process control, and data visualization.